johndikeman/dunces-and-dungeons/README.md

 # welcome to dunces and dungeons!

 # play the game
-if you're on any post-xp version of windows, you can head over to the <a href='https://github.com/microwaveabletoaster/dunces-and-dungeons/releases'>release</a> page and download the latest binary for windows. if you're on some sort of *nix system, you're going to need to clone the repo and run it with python 2.7.10- the game doesn't depend on any external libraries so you should be set from there.
+if you're on any post-xp version of windows, you can head over to the <a href='https://github.com/microwaveabletoaster/dunces-and-dungeons/releases'>release</a> page and download the latest binary for windows. if you're on some sort of *nix system, you're going to need to download the source code from the latest release and run it with python 2.7.10- the game doesn't depend on any external libraries so you should be set from there.

 # about
 dnd is a command-line randomly generated rpg with an emphasis on teamwork. players work together to defeat scores of monsters with unique qualities in sprawling procedurally generated dungeons, and collect plenty of loot in the process!